r-opt/rmpk/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# High Performance Algebraic Mixed Integer Programming Modelling
+# MIP Modelling in R

 <!-- badges: start -->